-Founded in 1992, Gentle Rain Marketing Inc. is the premier boutique-marketing firm on affluent client attraction strategies for those seeking to do business with the affluent and accredited investors.
-Please watch this short video from Mark Satterfield, founder and CEO of Gentle Rain Marketing Inc who shares his thoughts on the affluent marketplace.
+Founded in 1992, Gentle Rain Marketing Inc. is the premier boutique-marketing firm on client attraction strategies for those seeking to do business with the affluent and accredited investors.
+Please watch this short video from Mark Satterfield, founder and CEO of Gentle Rain Marketing Inc who shares his thoughts on attracting more new clients.

-Here’s the reality… the affluent marketplace is different.
-The clients are savvy, discerning, and have no shortage of options when it comes to choosing advisors.
+Here’s the reality… the affluent and accredited investor marketplaces is different.
+The clients are savvy, discerning, and have no shortage of options when it comes to choosing who they will work with.
 In order to compete in this demanding environment you need to both have a keen understanding about the unique characteristics of this market, coupled with a finely honed relationship building strategy.

-As a subscriber to the Gentle Rain Affluent Marketing Advisor you will learn works in today’s economic climate (as well as what doesn’t), how to establish your brand, and how to build trust & credibility with the affluent and those who can assist you in gaining access.
+As a subscriber to the Gentle Rain Affluent Marketing Advisor you will learn works in today’s economic climate (as well as what doesn’t), how to establish your brand, and how to build trust & credibility with the affluent, accredited investors and those who can assist you in gaining access.

-The key to attracting affluent clients depends upon being able to implement a multi-platform relationship-building strategy.
+The key to attracting affluent clients and accredited investors depends upon being able to implement a multi-platform relationship-building strategy.
 By this I mean you need to both understand what to communicate and how best to communicate the message.
 Above all else, you must convey an image and communicate stories that are consistent with what this level of client expects and requires.

-Each month I’ll share insights on strategies, positioning and branding that are crucial for attracting ultra-wealthy clients.
+Each month I’ll share insights on strategies, positioning and branding that are crucial for attracting affluent clients and accredited investors.
 Here’s just some of what you’ll learn.

 - Creating the “Client Experience”.
-This is the key point of differentiation between just another advisor, and one who obviously caters to the needs of the wealthy.
+This is the key point of differentiation between just another advisor, and one who obviously caters to the needs of the wealthy and accredited investors.

 - How to make doing business with you signify something that the affluent market respects.

-- Not surprisingly, traditional financial seminars don’t attract the affluent and ultra-affluent.
+- Not surprisingly, traditional financial & investing seminars don’t attract the affluent and accredited investors.
 But there are alternatives worth exploring.
 These creative approaches can be duplicated in virtually any market.